Benjamin-Lee/viroiddb/content/pages/about.md

 ### Why do some clusters lack a circular-alignment/block-chain plots?

 These plots are produced by our go-to cyclic alignment tool: CSA.
-While we found it gives the most useful output, but it is a relatively old software whose original source code only handles clusters with several dozen members.
+While we found it gives the most useful output, it is relatively old software whose original source code only handles clusters with several dozen members.
 Therefore, large clusters may be limited to the other cyclic comparison tools we used if CSA failed.
-Very briefly, these tools do not go so far as to produce an alignment, rather they attempt to identify the optimal rotation of every sequence in a given multi-FASTA file, so that the distances between subsequent alignments would minimized.
+These tools do not go so far as to produce an alignment but rather attempt to identify the optimal rotation of every sequence in a given multi-FASTA file so that the distances between subsequent alignments would minimized.
 There are several other possible reasons why a rotated cluster may lack the circular/block visitation.
-These range from technical to more matter-of-factly:
+Examples include:

 - The cluster has too few members.
   Singletons (_clusters compromised of a single sequence_) obviously have no rotational information.